 Although its relatively short testing window can only test for substances consumed within the last 1- to 10 days (depending on the drug), it can detect even trace amounts of a drug in the body.
 It is considered the “gold standard” for drug testing and is currently the only drug test accepted in cases where testing is a federal requirement.
 For example, the transportation industry is required by law to conduct urine drug screens (although for that specific industry, lab-based testing is required).

 Almost as affordable and convenient as urinalysis, the oral swab test is preferred when it comes to testing for immediate drug use.
 10% of employers utilize the oral swab test.

-Given its alternative names ‘saliva test’ and ‘oral fluid test’, it looks for drug and/or its metabolites in saliva samples taken from the oral cavity (mouth).
+Given its alternative names ‘saliva drug test’ and ‘oral fluid drug test’, it looks for drug and/or its metabolites in saliva samples taken from the oral cavity (mouth).
 It generally can only detect substances consumed within the last 2 days.

 This minimally invasive procedure can be done right in front of the employer, reducing any chances of tampering or adulteration.
 It makes it easy to collect samples, and can thus also be done on-site to save time and money.
 It also eliminates the need for collection by individuals of the same gender.

 One of the more expensive options is hair testing.
 This mode of drug testing is only chosen by 7% of employers.
 Its advantage is that it can detect drug use over a prolonged period of time.
 Cutting a small amount of hair close to the scalp and testing it can confirm the presence of any opioids, methamphetamine, cocaine, cannabis or other drugs taken within the last 90 days.

 The window of detection is much longer than that of urinalysis, but its disadvantage is that you could receive a false negative result if the drug tested was taken recently.
 The time to detection is approximately 7 days, since there it takes time for the hair containing the drug to grow out.